-PAN (now in its 18th year) houses participants on campus.
+PAN (now in its 19th year) houses participants on campus.
 Program hours (45 intentional contact hours) are an intensive mix of faculty lectures, activities, and training sessions introducing students to experimentation methods, equipment, and results.
 These prepare students to conduct research using the \$1 million Modular Neutron Array.
 Students complete the program with a poster session to report their findings.
 Optional activities each evening allow students to learn more about MSU, research, and the college experience.
-PAN activities were directed and supported by 8 MSU faculty, 10 MSU graduate students, and 3 MSU staff members.
+PAN activities were directed and supported by 7 MSU faculty, 1 MSU postdoc, 7 MSU graduate students, and 3 MSU staff members.